 It seems that sorting by last name and displaying by full name (the second list) produces a somewhat visually disconcerting list, so let’s not use that one.
 The first name and last name sorts produce different content for names beginning with “A.” But do we really care?
 I find I can’t come up with a reason why it matters and I’m absolutely certain I have never uttered a sentence like, “My favorite tenor saxophone player is Coltrane, John.”
 On your reception dinner guest list you wouldn’t sort on last names so that you could put all the Johnson’s and Johnston’s at the same table.
 You might, however, sort your donors list by contribution size to properly list them in the program at your annual “Save The Rotary Dial Phone” banquet.
 And that would be a sort that was useful.

 The second issue with using a single field for names in a database comes up when we want to contextualize the name.
 If we are writing an application or sending out a mailing where we would like to address a person less formally than by using their full name, it would be difficult to parse the name field with any confidence.
 I often receive mail in which my first name has been merged into a letter template.
 The letter might not read so smoothly if my name was “Luis Eduardo García Fernández Luna Galván,” and was inserted repeatedly into the text.
-On the other hand, I always throw those types of letters into the trash without reading them anyway.
+On the other hand, I always throw those types of letters into the recycling without reading them anyway.

 To allow for some contextualization, many Web forms now provide a field for a user to supply an informal name, nickname, or screen name in addition to their full name.
 Adding a field for a person’s title also helps with contextualization.

 And so, after much consideration, I declare, “I’m finished with the tyranny of last name first!
-I will no longer be intimidated by the name 'Abu Karim Muhammad al-Jamil ibn Nidal ibn Abdulaziz al-Filistin’ and I welcome him in my database tables!”
+I will no longer be intimidated by the name ‘Abu Karim Muhammad al-Jamil ibn Nidal ibn Abdulaziz al-Filistin’2 and I welcome him in my database tables!”
 Now I just have to adjust about 50,000 mp3 tags and get those commas out of there.